Opportunity Party (Albania)

 The Opportunity Party (Partia Mundësia, PM) is a centre-right political party in Albania.
 Its leader is Agron Shehaj.

+In the 2025 general elections, the party secured 2 parliamentary seats, one with Agron Shehaj, and the other with Erald Kapri.

 History

 Agron Shehaj, a former member of the Berisha's faction in the Democratic Party, left the party and announced on 1 June 2024 the establishment of a new political subject in Albania called Opportunity Party (Partia Mundësia).

-The inauguration of Mundesia took place at the Palace of Congresses in Tirana, where Shehaj expressed the party's vision of rejuvenating hope among Albanians and positioning itself as a European-style political force actively engaged in grassroots activities.
+The inauguration of the party took place at the Palace of Congresses in Tirana, where Shehaj expressed the party's vision of rejuvenating hope among Albanians and positioning itself as a European-style political force actively engaged in grassroots activities.

-In his address, Shehaj underscored Mundesia's commitment to providing a fresh start for all citizens.
+In his address, Shehaj underscored the party's commitment to providing a fresh start for all citizens.
 He further emphasized that this nascent political movement represents a departure from the political landscape of the past three decades in Albania, offering a distinct alternative to traditional paradigms.

 Ideology and Platform

-The PM's political positions have been described as centre-right, fiscally conservative and moderate conservative.
+The PM's political positions have been described as centre-right to right-wing, fiscally conservative, and moderate conservative.
 The positions are considered similar to the Democratic Party of Albania, but with more neoliberal policies.